Difference between revisions of "Mashonaland Central" - Pindula

 Location

-Mashonaland central is located on the northern part of the country and it also covers the area locally referred to as the Zambezi valley which includes areas such as Muzarabani and Guruve.
-The province shares its southern border with Murehwa and Mutoko which are in the Mashonaland east Province.
+Mashonaland Central is located on the northern part of the country and it also covers the area referred to as the Zambezi valley which includes areas such as Muzarabani and Guruve.
+The province shares its southern border with Murehwa and Mutoko which are in the Mashonaland East Province.
 In the east, Mount Darwin, which is in the province borders Zimbabwe and Mozambique.
 In the west, the province shares a boundary with Mashonaland west province.[2]

 Major Towns and Districts